 As acting director, Susanna steered Outset Scotland through its first year.
 This involved selecting artists’ proposals for support and guiding their projects.
 She promoted the charity’s profile, acting as its ambassador and cultivating patrons, together with working closely with key institutions and considering carefully how to effectively distribute funds.
 She was a trustee of Outset Scotland from 2012 – 2016.

 Susanna was invited to curate a programme of temporary sculptures together with exhibitions for the Steading Gallery.
-Central to the programme was the vast and powerful installation, Scaffold by the American artist Sam Durant, previously seen at Documenta 2012 in Kassel.
-Susanna invited the Glasgow-based artist, Sara Barker, to create her first sculpture for the outdoors, Patterns, a co-commission with Edinburgh Art Festival.
+Central to Susanna’s programme was Scaffold, the vast and powerful installation, by the American artist Sam Durant, previously seen at Documenta 2012 in Kassel.
+It was the first work by an artist based outside the UK to be shown at Jupiter.
+Susanna also invited the Glasgow-based artist, Sara Barker, to create her first sculpture for the outdoors, Patterns, a co-commission with Edinburgh Art Festival.
 In addition, Susanna curated two exhibitions in Jupiter’s Steading Gallery: a group show with Aleanna Egan, Lucia Noguiera and Bojan Sarcevic and an exhibition of work by Jeremy Deller and Alan Kane.

 Frith Street is a leading London gallery, and as director Susanna worked closely with a number of international artists on high-profile projects.
 These included Cornelia Parker’s Folkestone Mermaid, a bronze sculpture commission for Folkestone Triennale in 2011, and A Room for London.
 Sited above the Queen Elizabeth Hall on London’s South Bank, A Room for London is a collaboration between artist Fiona Banner and architect David Kohn, and commissioned by Artangel and Living Architecture.